arosbio/cpsign_docs/source/sections/cli/CLI.md

 `<param-flag> <main-argument>:<sub-param-1-value>:<sub-param-2-value>`

 In the first case, the order of the parameters is not important, whereas in the second, short hand syntax, the order is critical.
-Mixing of explicit and short hand arguments is allowed as long as the short hand parameters all come before any argument in explicit form (otherwise the order is ambiguous).
+Mixing of explicit and short hand arguments is allowed as long as the short-hand parameters all come before any argument in explicit form (otherwise the order is ambiguous).
 Note that the order of sub-parameters may change between versions of CPSign so the explicit version should be preferred for setting up scripts that can be used over a longer time.

 ### Example
 Consider the example of setting the scorer to be `LinearSVC` and setting the parameters `cost` and `epsilon` to 100 and 0.01, respectively.
 Running `explain scorer` shows that cost is the first parameter and epsilon is the second, thus the following arguments are identical.